nerves-project/nerves/README.md

 build_path: "_build/#{@target}",
 config_path: "config/#{@target}/config.exs",
 ```
 In order to sanitize the compiled code we separate all paths by target.
-This prevents errors that could occur if deps or builds of configs are shared between targets of different architectures.
+This prevents errors that could occur if dependencies or builds of configs are shared between targets of different architectures.

-`deps: deps ++ system(@target)` - Deps are also seperated by target.
-IN this setup, we have declatred that deps which we want to share between all targets can come in from `deps/0` and the system configuration for the target can be included from `system/1`.
+`deps: deps ++ system(@target)` - Dependencies are also separated by target.
+In this setup, we have shared dependencies from `deps/0` and system specific dependencies included from `system/1`.
 This is important because the Nerves system compiler will require that only 1 system configuration is present at all times.

 `aliases: aliases` - Aliases are Nerves way of bootstrapping the mix project lifecycle.
 The following aliases are required to be specified.